Eminent-Jade/Data-Cleaning-Manipulation-with-WhatsApp-Chat-History-Data-with-Group-Big-Family-/README.md

 !!!!!!
 There were bugs in WhatsApp chat history formatting, dates & message contents have been preprocessed by following steps, e.g.,
  - "1/1/2022" ➔ "01/01/2022"
- - "replace new line with '' to appropriately combine msg contents
+ - replace new line with '' to appropriately combine msg contents

 ### Also, for privacy reasons, usernames(in both username columns & message content) have been sensored, e.g.,
  - "+852 9169 9169" ➔ '+852 91** **69',